virtualansoftware/tutorials/docs/Excel.md

     Validate specific fields in the repsonse using key value pairs.
 Key is your JsonPath and values is Expected value.
     > id=[petId];name=[petName]; \<json-path>=\<value>

+   > Find JSON Array handling in response by field validation.
+         1. Read Customer infos - Find last element customers[-1].customerId=[customerId]  #parametirzed way of validating the customerId
+         2. customers.find { it.firstname == 'Ado' }.postalCode=6500 # Search element by Name "Ado" in the JSON Array and validate the Postal Code
+            customers.find { it.customerId == 'bunlo9vk5f' }.firstname=Ado  # Search element by Name "bunlo9vk5f" in the JSON Array and validate the firstname
+            customers.find { it.customerId == 'f2m0v9b73c' }.email=blangman14@example.com # Search element by Name "f2m0v9b73c" in the JSON Array and validate the firstname

    ```gerhkin
        Scenario: Read petId and Not Found - GET api call
       Given a user perform a api action